-The key findings identified and recommendations put forward in this report, will require the engagement and commitment of Heads of United Nations entities in order for substantive changes to be made in increasing collaboration and establishing a more coordinated approach to tackling e-waste.
-In light of this, it is recommended that the drafting of a joint statement follows this report, which would highlight entities' commitments to following up on the recommendations of this report.
+The key findings identified and recommendations put forward in this report, will require the engagement and commitment of Heads of UN entities so that substantive changes can be made to increase collaboration and establish a more coordinated approach to tackling e-waste.
+In light of this, it is recommended that the drafting of a joint statement follows this report, which would highlight a commitment to following up on the recommendations of this report.
 The Environment Management Group serves as a possible inter-agency mechanism to facilitate the initial drafting of such a joint statement.